KaiEkkrin/ThirteenIsh/README.md

 ## TO DO

+(Lots of the below is out of date compared to how I actually did it and I should update when things are more complete.)

 ### Adventure re-design

 Not much here.
 When creating an adventure, select a game system from the drop-down.
 Game system cannot be changed after creation (all hell would break loose.)